 |Top three customers||Searches|

 |Optima Legal Services||4,779|

 Notes to editors

 - Transaction Data is published on the fifteenth working day of each month.
-The September Transaction Data will be published at 11am on Tuesday 21 October 2014.
+The September Transaction Data will be published at 11am on Wednesday 21 October 2015 at data.gov

 - Transactions for value include freehold and leasehold sales.